lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

   - what models are available
   - what connection "ports" are available
-  - for fluid ports, which ports carry the same fluid (so that media assignments can be propagated through a circuit)
+  - for fluid ports, which ports carry the same fluid (so that media assignments can be propagated through a circuit) [#fn_flu]_
   - what control inputs/outputs are available
   - what parameters are available
   - what configuration management options exist (i.e., replaceable components and packages and which parameters belong to which component)
-  - including meta-data and attributes for all the above such as graphics annotations, vendor annotations, html documentation, etc.
+  - meta-data and attributes for all the above such as graphics annotations, vendor annotations, html documentation, etc.

 For integration with OpenStudio, the tool should reduce dependencies that complicate the distribution to users.

 The tool shall also have options to exclude certain packages.
-For example, OpenStudio may give access to `Modelica.Blocks` but not to `Modelica.Magnetic`.
+For example, OpenStudio may give access to the package `Modelica.Blocks` but not to `Modelica.Magnetic`.

 The tool shall also allow to perform a "diff" (i.e., logical differences) between two generated json files.
 The purpose of the diff tool would be to detect non-trivial differences between two generated json files that hold the AST of a Modelica library and report those changes.
-The content of the "difference" file would explicitly show the differences between the two input manifests.
-The options here would allow for tweaking the meaning of what it means to be "different".
+The content of the "difference" file would show the differences between the two input manifests.

+The diff tool would be of use in particular when new versions of the MBL are released and the OpenStudio team would like to check if there are non-trivial changes they need to integrate.

 The following two lists attempt to list examples of changes that cannot be ignored as well as changes that can be ignored.